Popsicles for Babies & Toddlers

 Popsicles, ice pops, or freeze pops can be a fun way to help a child cool down after some fun in the sun, but are popsicles safe for infants?
 Let's dig in.

-While there is no research to say when babies can have popsicles, there are a few things to consider before serving a popsicle to a baby.
-Traditionally, popsicles, freeze pops, and ice pops are made with frozen fruit juice or fruit puree.
+Popsicles, freeze pops, and ice pops are usually made with frozen fruit juice or fruit puree.
 The American Academy of Pediatrics and World Health Organization recommend babies exclusively consume breast milk or formula ideally until 6 months of age; following those guidelines, we'd advise against offering babies fruit popsicles (or any other solid foods) until at least 6 months old.

 Some lactation consultants and infant specialists recommend offering breast milk popsicles or frozen formula ice pops as a way to soothe baby's sore gums while teething or encourage additional hydration if baby is sick and refusing to nurse or take a bottle.
 Cold items have long been established as a soothing relief for a teething baby, and a popsicle may provide relief for a baby popping teeth.[1]